HTML in Visual Studio Code

 The Marketplace has several alternative formatters to choose from.
 If you want to use a different formatter, define

 "html.format.enable": false in your settings to turn off the built-in formatter.

 VS Code supports Emmet snippet expansion.
 Emmet abbreviations are listed along with other suggestions and snippets in the editor auto-completion list.

 Tip: See the HTML section of the Emmet cheat sheet for valid abbreviations.

-If you'd like to use HTML Emmet abbreviations with other languages, you can associate an Emmet syntax profile (such as
+If you'd like to use HTML Emmet abbreviations with other languages, you can associate one of the Emmet modes (such as

-emmet.syntaxProfiles setting.
-The setting takes a language id and associates it with the language ID of an Emmet supported mode.
+emmet.includeLanguages setting.
+The setting takes a language identifier and associates it with the language ID of an Emmet supported mode.